Jeong Eun Ahn

 Civil Engineering

-Dr. Jeong Eun Ahn earned her Ph.D. in Civil Engineering from New York University Tandon School of Engineering, where her research focused on increasing coastal resilience.
-She developed a model that can identify zones providing favorable environmental conditions for oysters.
-Prior to her Ph.D., she earned a master’s degree in Civil and Environmental Engineering from the Georgia Institute of Technology.
+Dr. Jeong Eun Ahn earned her Ph.D. in Civil Engineering from the New York University Tandon School of Engineering, where her research focused on enhancing coastal resilience.
+As part of her doctoral work, she developed a model to identify zones with favorable environmental conditions for oyster habitation.
+Prior to her Ph.D., she earned a Master's degree in Civil and Environmental Engineering from the Georgia Institute of Technology.
+She served as an Assistant Professor in the Department of Civil and Environmental Engineering at Rowan University for three years before joining The Cooper Union.

 “I am thrilled to join the Cooper Union.
 I strongly believe in Cooper's commitment to providing outstanding education for talented and diverse students.
 I am excited to make meaningful contributions to the Department of Civil Engineering and the Albert Nerken School of Engineering.
 I look forward to working with colleagues and students in multidisciplinary projects and research."